AdobeDocs/control-panel.en/help/performance-monitoring/using/database-monitoring.md

 >[!NOTE]
 >
->Note that data from this dashboard is updated each time the **[!UICONTROL Database cleanup technical workflow]** is run on your Campaign instance (see [Campaign Standard](https://docs.adobe.com/help/en/campaign-standard/using/administrating/application-settings/technical-workflows.html#list-of-technical-workflows) and [Campaign Classic](https://docs.adobe.com/help/en/campaign-classic/using/monitoring-campaign-classic/data-processing/database-cleanup-workflow.html) documentation).
+>Note that data from this dashboard is updated based on the **[!UICONTROL Database cleanup technical workflow]** that runs on your Campaign instance (see [Campaign Standard](https://docs.adobe.com/help/en/campaign-standard/using/administrating/application-settings/technical-workflows.html#list-of-technical-workflows) and [Campaign Classic](https://docs.adobe.com/help/en/campaign-classic/using/monitoring-campaign-classic/data-processing/database-cleanup-workflow.html) documentation).
 >
 >You can check the last time the workflow ran below the **[!UICONTROL Used Space]** and **[!UICONTROL Provided Space]** metrics.
 Note that, if the workflow has not been running since more than 3 days, we recommend reaching out to Adobe Customer care so that they investigate why the workflow is not running.